top of page

 The Director

-Directors enjoy planning and putting on events.
-It might be hosting traditional family events, nights out or fundraisers, their style of play makes them natural organisers.
+Directors enjoy planning and putting on events, their style of play makes them natural organisers.

 The Collector